jansppenrade2/Docker-Container-Updater/README.md

 # Docker Container Updater

+> 🌱 This project is currently in its early stages, and any feedback on potential issues would be greatly appreciated.

 For all the lazier and automation-loving nerds, constantly updating Docker containers can be a tedious chore.
 Enter the Docker Container Updater to save the day.
 It handles updates without relying on the "latest" tag or sticking to the current image tag, which might cause you to miss important updates.
 Instead, it plays by your rules!

 ### ⚠️ Important Notice Concerning Update 2024.06.05-1